payvision-development/recruitment-challenges/README.md

 # Hi there!
 Welcome to Payvision Recruitment Challenges

 First of all, thank to be interested in Payvision.
 If you are here, could be for only two reasons. **First**, you are in the middle of the hiring process and you have to resolve the challenge. **Second**, you love coding.
-In both cases, we want to here more about you.
+In both cases, we want to hear more about you.

 ![payvision-office-7](https://user-images.githubusercontent.com/1283613/86239527-c8b94280-bb9f-11ea-94d0-e4fee7bc6642.jpg)